airpair/authoring-guide/post.md

 2. Use a solid color or pattern as the images background.
 3. Incorporate one logo or even multiple logos of the technologies being explored in your content.
-4. Optionally incorporate the airpair logo <sup>AirPair logo uploaded and accessible by `https` via an [issue of this post's repo](https://github.com/airpair/authoring-guide/issues/1)</sup>
+4. Optionally incorporate the AirPair logo <sup>AirPair logo uploaded and accessible by `https` via an [issue of this post's repo](https://github.com/airpair/authoring-guide/issues/1)</sup>
 5. Host your image somewhere that supports https. imgur, github.io or even the issues section of the repo created for your post as good options.
 6. Tile size and dimensions should be large enough for social